cyber-shah/graphs-paper/Report.md

 1. ***Shortest Path Algorithms:***
     - BFS: It is used to find the shortest path between nodes in a graph, especially when the graph is unweighted or equally weighted.
 It can also be used to explore hierarchical structures or levels of depth in graphs, and to determine connected components in a graph.
     - Dijkstra’s Algorithm: It is used to find the shortest path between nodes in a graph, especially when the graph is weighted.
 It can also be used for routing and navigation systems, network routing protocols, and resource management and allocation.
-    - Astar: It is an extension of Dijkstra’s algorithm that uses a heuristic function to guide the search towards the goal node.
+    - A* : It is an extension of Dijkstra’s algorithm that uses a heuristic function to guide the search towards the goal node.
 It can also be used for telecommunication networks, GPS navigation systems, network routing, and pathfinding in video games and robotics.
 2. ***Other Use Cases:***
     - BFS: It can be used for web crawling, social network analysis, and peer-to-peer networks.
     - Dijkstra’s Algorithm: It can be used for image segmentation, traffic engineering, and artificial intelligence.
-    - Astar: It can be used for natural language processing, machine learning, and computer vision.
+    - A* : It can be used for natural language processing, machine learning, and computer vision.

 ### 3.2.1 - Breadth First Search
 1. **_History_**:
-      - Breadth First Search was invented by Konrad Zuse in 1945.
+      - Breadth-First Search was invented by Konrad Zuse in 1945.
       - It was later rediscovered by Edsger Dijkstra in 1959.
       - It is also known as the `Breadth First Traversal` or `Breadth First Walk`.
       - It is a graph traversal algorithm that starts at a source node and explores the graph by traversing the edges.